tonyin/the-daio/README.md

 # the-daio
-The Decentralized Autonomous Investment Organization
+The Decentralized Autonomous Investment Organization (DAIO)

+## Objective

+Coordinate a simple investment decision—buy something or not— among all participants with a predetermined redistribution timeframe